- What is Comp Lit?

 How do I declare a Minor in Translation Studies?

 We would love to meet with you!
-Make an appointment with the translation adviser and get started.
+Make an appointment with the translation advisor and get started.

 Do I have to specialize in a foreign language?